avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

 end models that use gloss sequence groundtruth, either in the form of a modality that is recognized at an intermedi- ate model stage, or in the form of a parallel output process, jointly trained with the SLT model.
-Our approach consti- tutes a Transformer network with a novel type of layers that
+Our approach constitutes a Transformer network with a novel type of layers that
 combines: (i) local winner-takes-all (LWTA) layers with stochastic winner sampling, instead of conventional ReLU layers, (ii) stochastic weights with posterior distributions